Neural circuits for social communication

 Methodology

-I will employ a combination of the following tools to investigate:
+I will employ a combination of behavioral, computational, electrophysiological, molecular, and in vivo imaging tools to investigate how:

 1. Social identity is encoded at the earliest stages of auditory processing within the naked mole-rat brain.